cawhitman/CyberSniffer/README.md

 # Honeypot
-detect, capture, and record cyber attacks as they happen.
+Capture cyber attacks as they happen.

 ___
 #### Installation